 Groot Archives - Robot 6 @ Comic Book Resources

-According to Guardians of the Galaxy director James Gunn, it was made for an upcoming reality show called Super Fans, Super Builds, which we can only hope will provide step-by-step instructions … and a team of craftspeople to come to our homes and build it.
+According to Guardians of the Galaxy director James Gunn, it was made for an upcoming reality show called Super-Fans Builds, which we can only hope will provide step-by-step instructions … and a team of craftspeople to come to our homes and build it.

 [Editor’s note: Each Sunday, Robot 6 contributors discuss the best in comics from the last seven days — from news and announcements to a great comic that came out to something cool creators or fans have done.]